 Door mount ladders, spare tires, and cargo bins….oh my!
 There is a wide variety of super cool rear door mount accessories across the adventure van universe but I don’t have an exhaustive list of Hangout compatibility.
 If the privacy screen isn’t blocked from fitting on the door tops and there is space between the outside of the rear doors and accessory when open, then it might just fit.
 Email me a picture of your setup or let me know if you are coming through Seattle so we can test it out.

 Owl Vans: Rear Tire Carrier with or without ladder, B2 Bike Carrier, and Sherpa Cargo Carrier are compatible but the side panel needs to go around the upper door hinge to rack attachment bracket.
 See the following picture.

 Fit: "I said, will it fit on MY van?"

-2008-2018 NCV3 two and four wheel drive high-roof: yes.
-Revel models with the ladder bracket at the top of the door is incompatible (for now).
+Mercedes Sprinter 2007 and newer two and four wheel drive high-roof: yes.
+Revel models with the rear ladder bracket at the top of the door is incompatible.

 Promaster: Not yet, but my friend bought a Promaster and he reminds me not to forget about him.

 Let me know what van you have and get email updates here: